sampayo/tutorial-markdown/tutorial-markdown.md

 2. B
 3. C

-> And this is blockquote.
-Fonts, color schemes, layouts and stylesheets are all 100% customizable so you can turn MarkdownPad into your perfect editor.

 ## Links

 Links are super easy too.
 Bear in mind this syntax `[TEXT OF LINK](ACTUAL HYPERLINK "TITLE IS OPTIONAL")`